Total Eclipse (American band): History

 In 1996, Erik Cameron and his brother, Chris, formed the band Total Eclipse.
 After a search for musicians who shared their passion, they met drummer Ramon Ochoa in 1998.
 As a teenager, Ramon had already served as drummer for several local acts.
 A short time later, experienced bass player Owen Hart joined the band.
-The line-up was completed in January 1999 by singer Andy Dracons Giardina - also in Pandemic, and currently the only remaining member from Total Eclipse's original line-up still active in the band - who had already made a name for himself in his native Italy before moving to the United States to finish his academic studies and advance his musical career.
+The line-up was completed in January 1999 by singer Andy Dracons Giardina who had already gained notoriety in his native Italy before moving to the United States to finish his academic studies and advance his musical career.

 Within a year they had enough material for a demo.
 Their EP Guardians of Metal was released internationally in 1999.

-Encouraged by the demo's success, Total Eclipse contacted famous German producer Uwe Lulis and soon signed a deal with Limb Music; the album Ashes of Eden was released worldwide to much critical acclaim.
+Encouraged by the demo's success, Total Eclipse contacted the German producer Uwe Lulis and soon signed a deal with Limb Music; the album Ashes of Eden was released worldwide to much critical acclaim.
 Piet Sielck was also involved in the mixing and production of the album.

 In 2004, the original line-up disintegrated following a decision made by the Cameron Brothers to pursue a different musical direction.
 After parting ways with Limb Music, and having legally acquired the name of the band, Giardina decided to find another label to release their new second album, Spellcaster, also produced by Uwe Lulis, recorded in the Bay Area and near the Black Forest in Germany, then remastered in 2007- 2008 in San Francisco.
 The music is an expansion of the sound of the Ashes of Eden album and the Guardians of Metal demo.

-In October 2007, Andy Dracons Giardina decided to resurrect Total Eclipse after the band's four-year hiatus from the scene, and simultaneously release the long-awaited second LP Spellcaster.
+In October 2007, Andy Dracons Giardina decided to resurrect Total Eclipse after a four-year hiatus from the scene, and simultaneously release the long-awaited second LP Spellcaster.
 After many hardships, including a short-lived reformed line-up, the quest to fulfill the reincarnation of Total Eclipse continued and, in 2008, the band found Brian Davy as its new drummer for the second line-up.

 In March 2009, Total Eclipse entered Faultline Studios in San Francisco to begin the recording of the third LP with the new line-up.
 This album, titled Kulkukan, was released in 2012.
 This work represents yet another phase in the evolution of style and sound of the band.
 With the album recording complete, the band is setting up a full lineup, and will be planning subsequent touring to support the release.

 In 2010, Total Eclipse joined metal band IMAGIKA on a US tour which ran for several weeks, and was booked by Distilled Entertainment.

 In July 2013, Total Eclipse was rejoined by guitarist Dan Gorman, and the band began rehearsing material and setting plans to move forward.

-After his return to Italy, Andy Giardina started to work on the album "Enemy, Enemy".
-It was released on March 22, 2021.